 ATSU and the local police department will work to assure victims/survivors have access to confidential counseling from counselors trained in sexual assault crisis intervention.
 ATSU has behavioral health & wellness counselors on staff who are available to students.
 Please see the "ATSU behavioral health & wellness counselors for students" section in this ASR for more information.
-ATSU students have free access to WellConnect which offers counseling, financial and legal consultation, and coaching.
-To contact WellConnect 866-640-4777 or via the web at WellConnectForYou.com.
-School Code: ATSU-STU.
+Timely Care is a free resource for all residential students at ATSU.
+Visit timelycare.com/atsu or download the TimelyCare app.